top of page

 5: Reader Testimonials or Early Reviews

-Quotes from real readers, ARC reviewers, or influencers that speak to your book’s emotional impact, pacing, or readability.
+Quotes from real readers or ARC reviewers that highlight your book’s emotional impact.

-• Select diverse voices: Mix genre fans, fellow authors, or micro-influencers.
+• Select diverse voices: Mix genre fans and influencers.

-• Attribution adds trust: Include a first name, last initial, and photo or avatar when possible.
+• Attribution adds trust: Include a name and photo whenever possible.

 book landing page